gabrielemariotti/cardslib/doc/MIGRATE.md

 You can use the cardslib 2.+ with the `CardView`-v1 and with the new `CardViewNative`.
 If you would like to migrate the old cards to new view you have to follow these points:

-* Change your xml from `it.gmariotti.cardslib.library.view.CardView` to `it.gmariotti.cardslib.library.view.CardViewNative`
+* Change your xml from `it.gmariotti.cardslib.library.view.CardView` to `it.gmariotti.cardslib.library.view.CardViewNative` and adapt your java code.

 * If you have a **custom [(global layout)](/doc/OVERVIEW.md)** you have to:
   - remove the tag `CardShadowView` because the shadow is not natively supported.